 • software engineering.

-The programme may then allow you to specialise even further.
-For example, computer science degree apprenticeships typically allow you to develop skills as a programmer while you decide whether to go into data analysis, tech consulting or forensics.
+Programmes may then allow you to specialise even further.
+For example, computer science degree apprenticeships enable you to develop skills as a programmer while you decide whether to go into data analysis, tech consulting or forensics.

-If you have a passion for gaming and would be interested in game design and development apprenticeships, read more about video game careers.
+If you have a passion for gaming and are interested in game design and development apprenticeships, explore video game careers.

 There are also apprenticeships for those considering cyber security training.

 Despite the perception that apprenticeships are for young people, there's no upper age limit.
-Apprenticeships are relevant to anyone with a genuine need for at least one year's training and can demonstrate competence in line with an apprenticeship standard.
+Apprenticeships are relevant to anyone who can demonstrate competence in line with an apprenticeship standard.

-Individuals that want to start an apprenticeship should not already hold qualifications equivalent to the apprenticeship being undertaken.
-However, they can start an apprenticeship at the same or lower level if they need to acquire substantive new skills and the content of the training is different from any prior funded training.
+If you want to start an apprenticeship, you shouldn't already hold qualifications equivalent to the apprenticeship.
+However, you can start a scheme at the same or lower level if you need to acquire new skills and the content of the training is different from any prior funded training.

 What does an IT apprenticeship involve?

-An apprentice should be employed for at least 30 hours per week where they'll complete a minimum of 12 months training.
-Most IT and digital apprenticeships are longer and can last for up to 24 months.
+An apprentice should be employed for at least 30 hours per week, where they'll complete a minimum of 12 months' training.
+Most IT and digital apprenticeships are longer and can last for up to four years.

-Apprentices undertake training both on and off the job, but all apprentices must be given a minimum 20% of off-the-job training to meet the requirements of the programme.
-This training must be structured, reviewed and most importantly help the apprentice achieve the knowledge, skills and behaviours included in the apprenticeship standard.
+Apprentices undertake training both on and off the job, but all must complete a minimum of 20% of off-the-job training to meet the programme's requirements.
+This training must be structured and reviewed to help the apprentice achieve the knowledge, skills, and behaviours of the apprenticeship standard.

-Off-the-job training must be 'away' from the workplace but does not have to be 'outside' the workplace - so it can include a range of methods such as role-play, online learning, job shadowing or industry visits.
+Off-the-job training must be 'away' from the workplace but does not have to be 'outside' the workplace.
+It can include a range of methods, such as:

-The BCS Digital IT Apprenticeship Standards, set out by BCS, The Chartered Institute for IT, provide more information and cover key IT and digital apprenticeship roles at Levels 3 and 4, including:
+The BCS Digital IT Apprenticeship Standards, set out by BCS, The Chartered Institute for IT, provide more information.
+They cover key IT and digital apprenticeship roles at Levels 3 and 4, including:

-If you complete an IT/digital apprenticeship through BCS, you can apply for recognition of attaining the professional RITTech standard and get added to their register.
-Registration lasts for three years, and you'll also have one free year as a BCS Associate member.
+If you complete an IT/digital apprenticeship through BCS, you can apply for recognition to attain the professional RITTech standard and get added to their register.
+Registration lasts three years, and you'll also have one free year as a BCS Associate member.

 How much will I be paid?